Getting Into AI, With a Human in the Loop

 A few things that tend to trigger those scanners:

-So there it was — decent writing.
+So there it was.
+Decent writing.
 Patterns to reinforce.
 Cadence for readability.
 Polish for smoothness.
 And my beloved em dashes for visual distinction.
-All of it, apparently, could trigger AI detectors.
+All of it, apparently, suspicious.

-For brevity, I’m not unpacking all of it here.
-If you’re curious, go ask ChatGPT, DuckDuckGo and Google.
+I went deeper.
+It's wild how many solid writing practices can register as AI-written.
+I'm not unpacking all of it here — if you're curious, go ask ChatGPT, DuckDuckGo, and Google.

 Stance